This text is translated into Russian by google automatic human level neural machine.

 Combined heat and power plant of the combine - three turbo units according to 12 MW each - produces 536 tons of steam per hour, for Selenginsk needs about a third (for heating and hot water heating).
 Considering that the station is operating on coal, it is not difficult to guess what exactly the pipe suits the atmosphere.
 The plans are to reduce fuel consumption (today it exceeds 300-350 thousand tons of coal per year), which is also beneficial for economic reasons.
 The fact is that the proximity to coal deposits, mentioned in Wikipedia as one of the factors for choosing a site for the construction of the plant, was not a plus.
 CHP was designed to work on coals from the Irkutsk region - from there they are still carried, by rail.
 In the years of the planned economy, this situation did not bother anyone; But today it turns out to be unnecessary costs.
 To reduce the consumption of coal, it is already mixed with bark and wood waste.

-"We are trying to minimize our influence on Lake Baikal.
-But any industrial enterprise somehow affects the environment anyway, so we are implementing a program to transfer the plant to biofuel boilers.
-That is, our coal-fired boilers will be replaced by boilers that run on solid fuel.
-This will reduce emissions of gas and ash, and also help to utilize bark and sawdust from numerous sawmills in the 150-kilometer zone around the plant, "said LYDEA Director General Lilia Deeva in April of this year during the visit of Aleksey Tydenova, the head of Buryatia.
+“We strive to minimize our influence on Lake Baikal.
+But any industrial enterprise somehow still affects the environment, so we are implementing a program to transfer the plant to biofuel boilers.
+That is, we will replace our coal-fired boilers with boilers operating on solid forest fuel.
+This will reduce gas and ash emissions, and will also help to utilize bark and sawdust from numerous sawmills in a 150-kilometer zone around the plant, ”said Lilia Deeva, general director of the JCCC, during a visit to the plant by the acting head of Buryatia Alexey Tsydenova.

 Biofuel boiler with an output of 70 tons of steam per hour, according to plans, should be earned already in 2018 year.
 "Wood burned by emissions is much safer than coal.
 If we put such a biofuel boiler, we can save about 40 thousand tons of fuel per year, accordingly, the amount of emissions will also decrease.
 In addition, we will save on the other.
 Today, we pay for purchased wood in the form of balances or chips for the volumes supplied, but when debarking balances and then sorting chips, about 12% of wood (small fraction of chips, bark) is sent to waste.
 But money was paid for them!
 So it is better to burn these wastes, especially since the calorific value of bark burning is comparable to the calorific value of brown coal, "says Lukyanov.